 Eye redness refers to a red appearance of the normally white part of the eye.
-The eye looks red or bloodshot because blood vessels on the surface of the eye widen (dilate), bringing excess blood into the eye.
-Pinkeye typically refers to eye redness caused by a specific viral infection (see see Sidebar: Infectious Conjunctivitis).
+The eye looks red or bloodshot because blood vessels on the surface of the eye widen (dilate), bringing extra blood into the eye.
+Pinkeye typically refers to eye redness caused by a specific viral infection (see Infectious Conjunctivitis).

 Blood vessels can dilate as a result of